Netcentric/vault-upgrade-hook/README.md

         </execution>
     </executions>
 </plugin>```
-- create an upgrade info directory (like `samples/groovy-package/src/main/upgrader/test-groovy`) and place it in your content package under `META-INF/vault/definition/upgrader`
+- create an `UpgradeInfo` directory (like `samples/groovy-package/src/main/upgrader/test-groovy`) and place it in your content package under `META-INF/vault/definition/upgrader`.

+Note that the general structure of the package is always the same.
+There is a node `META-INF/vault/definition/upgrader/<upgrade-info>` in the content package which contains the configuration for its child nodes.
+Depending on the used handler the child nodes are e.g. Groovy scripts or SlingPipes.

 ## More information

 ### Upgrade Process

 On installation of the content package `biz.netcentric.vlt.upgrade.UpgradeProcessor.execute(InstallContext)` will be called for each of the phases ([https://jackrabbit.apache.org/filevault/apidocs/org/apache/jackrabbit/vault/packaging/InstallContext.Phase.html]).
-On `PREPARED` the processor will read the status of previous executions from `/var/upgrade` and loads the `biz.netcentric.vlt.upgrade.UpgradePackage` child nodes from the current content package under `<package-path>/jcr:content/vlt:definition/upgrader`.
-On `END` will save the new status and the list of all actions to `/var/upgrade` and save the session.
+On `PREPARED` the processor will read the status of previous executions from `/var/upgrade` and loads the `biz.netcentric.vlt.upgrade.UpgradeInfo` child nodes from the current content package under `<package-path>/jcr:content/vlt:definition/upgrader`.
+On `END` the the list of all actions is stored to `/var/upgrade` and the session is saved.

-An `UpgradeInfo` loads a `biz.netcentric.vlt.upgrade.handler.UpgradeActionFactory` implementation to create `biz.netcentric.vlt.upgrade.handler.UpgradeAction`s which are executed during the upgrade.
+An `UpgradeInfo` loads a `biz.netcentric.vlt.upgrade.handler.UpgradeHandler` implementation to create `biz.netcentric.vlt.upgrade.handler.UpgradeAction`s which are executed during the upgrade.

 Whether an `UpgradeInfo` and an `UpgradeAction` is executed depends on some attributes:

 - an UpgradeInfo is relevant if
 ```
-info was executed before
+it is not the first upgrade with this content package
   AND
 current info version is higher or equals to the last execution
 ```